Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 780 Ti should be a bit (approximately 16%) more effective at AF than the Radeon RX 580. (explain)
+Texel RateThe GeForce GTX 780 Ti will be a bit (more or less 16%) better at anisotropic filtering than the Radeon RX 580. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison